lananhdo19/C-LinkedList/README.md

-# LinkedList in Objective C
+# LinkedList in C

+Allocates and deallocates properly.
+No buffer overflow or memory leaks.

+Just prints itself.